Explore SOAP APIs, how to call them, how to describe them, and other common topics.

 The entirety of the SOAP message comes within the envelope, including the other three blocks.

-soap:Fault is optional, a SOAP implementation is not truly complete without encapsulating potential errors using
+While soap:Fault is optional, a SOAP implementation is not truly complete without encapsulating potential errors using this tag.

 As SOAP and other Web Services became ubiquitous, many tools, technologies, and standards were created to support them.
 Among them is the Web Services Description Language (WSDL), an XML format that describes how to call a web service.
 It defines the operations available and what input/output fields to expect.

 Though not specific to SOAP, many implementations of SOAP APIs combine a WSDL with XML Schema to provide a robust web service for exchanging messages using defined procedures and field types.
 Because a WSDL is machine-readable, a SOAP client could determine what operations are possible, what data is needed to complete the call, and then present a user with the data needed.

 WSDLs are also used to generate human-readable documentation for SOAP APIs.
 Developers can look at the method names and input to determine what’s required to call the SOAP API.
 In addition, some programming language libraries and developer environments can consume a WSDL file to help programmers with available methods and syntax when writing code.

 Like SOAP, WSDL is general enough for many types of usage, though the two technologies are frequently used together.

 Many SOAP API examples, such as those to query stock quotes or weather, have no authentication.
 While useful for a quick proof of concept, more robust SOAP APIs will authenticate and authorize the API calls, ensuring that important business processes are only available to approved parties.